passiv/snaptrade-sdks/sdks/csharp/docs/AccountInformationApi.md

-Returns a list of positions in the the specified account.
+Returns a list of positions in the specified account.

 ### Example
 ```csharp